Reading Time: 7 minutes

-We interviewed Ivana about Macedonia wine on our website in a previous article.
-You can learn more about Vinodonia at their website.
+We interviewed Ivana Simjanovska about Macedonian wine on our website in a previous article.
+You can learn more about Vinodonia on their website.
 We’ve also written an in-depth piece about the wines of Chateau Kamnik.

-Disclaimer: We were provided with complimentary passes to the Vinodonia Skopje Wine Salon.
-However, the ideas expressed in this article are personal opinions and are not associated with any other sponsors or business promotions.
+Disclosure: We were given complimentary passes to the Vinodonia Skopje Wine Salon.
+However, the ideas expressed in this article are personal opinions and not associated with any other sponsors or business promotions.

 3 thoughts on “Vinodonia Skopje Wine Salon Impressions”

 Very interesting to know about the valcan grape.
 Hope to see more wine tasting apart from vertical.